Reviews You Can Rely On

 What's the Best Value?

-Ski pants and bibs come in a wide range of price points, with many factors separating budget-friendly options from premium, high-performance designs.
+Ski pants and bibs are available in a wide range of prices, with many factors separating budget-friendly options from premium designs.
 Our testing explored these differences in detail.
-But at the end of the day, we will emphatically point out that if you only hit the slopes a few times a season, there's no need to splurge on top-tier gear.
+We will continue to emphasize that if you only hit the slopes a few times a season, there's no need to splurge on top-tier gear – unless you're looking for it to last for many years.

-If you're a bib girl, we recommend the affordable and comfy REI Powderbound Insulated Bib.
-It's likely too warm for higher-output skiing, but it's toasty in cold temps and you get a solid bib for the price.
-Our favorite budget ski pants are the Arctix Insulated, which are warm and super affordable.
-These pants are best suited for those who will only ski a handful of days per season.
-We also like the Columbia Bugaboo II, a decent and warm pant that should last a few seasons even for those who ski semi-regularly.
-The Patagonia Powder Town Insulated Pant is a step up in quality.
-It costs a bit more, but Patagonia is known for its durable, well-made gear and backs it with a great warranty.
+If you're a bib girl, it's tough to beat the value of the warm and comfortable REI Co-op Powderbound Insulated Bib.
+It's likely too hot for higher-output skiing, but it's toasty in cold temps, and you get a solid bib for the price.
+Our favorite budget ski pants are the Arctix Insulated, which are warm and super affordable – likely costing less than your lift ticket.
+These pants are best suited for those who will only ski a handful of days per season (or if you just want to get out sledding or making a snowman with your kids).

 ski pants womens - the arctix pant really excelled on chilly lift accessed days where...